neuecc/LINQ-to-GameObject-for-Unity/README.md

 var fooScripts = root.ChildrenAndSelf().OfComponent<FooScript>();
 ```

-> Note:LINQ to GameObject is optimized for iteration, returns struct enumerable and struct enumerator instead of `IEnumerable<GameObject>`.
+> Note: LINQ to GameObject is optimized for iteration, returns struct enumerable and struct enumerator instead of `IEnumerable<GameObject>`.
 More details, see the [Peformance Tips](https://github.com/neuecc/LINQ-to-GameObject-for-Unity#performance-tips) section.

 How to use
 ---